Holistic Therapy Consultant - Gold Coast - Canungra

 Depression or mental anguish

-Discolored semen (yellowish, from dead white blood cells - a sign
+Discoloured semen (yellowish, from dead white blood cells - a sign of inflammation)

 Impaired memory, find it hard to concentrate